 ignore_last_act

-Set this boolean value to include the last
+Set this logical value to include the last

 rule_name